NetAutLabs/mpls_l3_vpn_service/README.md

 ### MPLS Refresh

-In the module Bachelor studies, you learned about MPLS and also had a practical lab.
-If you don't remember all the details don't worry.
 For this lab, you don't need a deep MPLS understanding as the basic configuration is given already.

 #### MPLS Edge

-Talking about MPLS the construct of Provider Edge (PE) and Customer Edge (CE) routers is coming up in our minds.
-CEs connect to a PE and exchange in an L3 Service the IPv4 and IPv6 prefixes and learn from the PE the available prefixes on other connection exchanged networks.
-For the exchange of these prefixes routing protocols are used.
-This is necessary if the PEs and the CEs are not managed by the same party for example if the MPLS L3Service is bought by a service provider.
-If the same organization is managing both devices there is most cases no need to add this additional complexity.
-So, what we can do is combine the PEs and CEs into an edge router.
+When discussing MPLS, the concepts of Provider Edge (PE) and Customer Edge (CE) routers often come to mind.
+CEs connect to a PE and exchange IPv4 and IPv6 prefixes within an L3 service, learning about available prefixes on other connected networks through the PE.
+Routing protocols facilitate this exchange, especially when PEs and CEs are managed by different parties, such as when an MPLS L3 service is provided by a service provider.
+However, if the same organization manages both devices, this added complexity is often unnecessary.
+In such cases, PEs and CEs can be combined into a single "edge" router.

 **In this lab, we control all the hardware and can do the "MPLS to the Edge" approach.**